Even the stuffing is quite easy to make consisting of meat rice and a few spices.

 Peel a whole bulb of garlic and roughly slice.
 Scatter the garlic between the layers of cabbage rolls

-Prepare the brine by mixing 2 cups of water with 2 tsps of salt and the juice of a whole lemon
+Prepare the brine by mixing 2 cups of water with 1 teaspoon of salt, and the juice of a whole lemon

 When you have finished rolling the cabbage leaves, place a heatproof plate on top and pour over the brine water

 Bring to the boil on high heat for around 20 minutes.
 Taste the brine water to see if you need to adjust the lemon/salt levels.

 Remove the plate and then reduce the heat to a medium low simmer and add a good drizzle of regular olive oil and another of pomegranate molasses, as well as the dried mint

 Cover with a lid and cook for another hour or so until the cabbage leaves are well done, tasting one malfouf roll before you turn the heat off

 If you make any of our recipes let us know how it went by giving us a star rating below.